mailru/easyjson/README.md

   objects which are not hold in memory after decoding and immediate usage.
   Note if string requires unescaping it will be processed as normally.
-* 'intern' - string "interning" (deduplication) to save memory when the very same string dictionory values are often met all over the structure.
+* 'intern' - string "interning" (deduplication) to save memory when the very same string dictionary values are often met all over the structure.
   See below for more details.

 ## Generated Marshaler/Unmarshaler Funcs